Images Depict Mature Plants

-Let's Dance Moonlight Hydrangea
+Let's Dance Moonlight Hydrangea Shrubs for Sale Online

 Let's Dance Moonlight Hydrangea offers large, vividly colored mophead flowers in summer, with the added bonus of great fall foliage color.
 Blooms every year on both old and new wood.
 Soil pH affects blossom color; blue in highly acidic soils and lilac to pink in slightly acidic to alkaline soils And sturdy stems keep the flower heads upright.
 They make a great cut flower for bouquets that last for days.
 When dried, the arrangements can last almost forever.
 Fun Fact: The Let's Dance® series of re-blooming hydrangeas including Let's Dance Moonlight Hydrangea were developed in Michigan.
-They went through a gauntlet of brutal treatment to ensure that they would still create new wood flower buds during the growing season, when it counts.
+They went through a gauntlet of brutal treatment to ensure that they would still create new wood flower buds during the growing season when it counts.
 They were bred to especially withstand cold weather.
 So if you have cold winters where you are, consider these shrubs a must for your garden!

 History and introduction of Hydrangeas: